gregtwallace/certwarden-frontend/README.md

 LeGo Certhub is being designed to function as a centralized management solution for Let's Encrypt certificates.

-This is personal side project of mine that I plan to use it in my home production environment once complete.
+This is a personal side project of mine that I plan to use in my home production environment once complete.

 ## Frontend